Chung Yoo-ra

 She is a daughter of Chung Yoon-hoi and his ex-wife Choi Soon-sil, who has been arrested amid the 2016 South Korean political scandal for using her friendship with the president Park Geun-hye to illegally interfere in state affairs.
-Choi solicited business donations from top South Korean firms, including Samsung, for a nonprofit organization that was controlled by her.
+Choi allegedly solicited business donations from top South Korean firms, including Samsung, for a nonprofit organization that was controlled by her.

 Controversy

 Alleged preferential admission to games

 Ahn Min-Seok is a member of the New Politics Alliance for Democracy (NAPD) and alleges that favors were exchanged to make sure that Chung Yoo-Ra would participate in the Incheon Asian Games.

 Alleged preferential school treatment

-Chung Yoo-Ra only attended 86, out of 205, days of class during her third year at the Sunhwa Arts Middle School.
+Chung Yoo-Ra only attended 86 out of 205 days of class during her third year at the Sunhwa Arts Middle School.
 Furthermore, she was completely absent for 42 days of class and left early without permission at 46 instances because of her equestrian training and competitions.
 The school only excused her for 3 absences and 6 instances of tardiness when she was sick.
 At the time, Song Ki-Seok, an administrator at the School District of Seoul, knew about her absenteeism but did nothing about it.